yiisoft/docs/guide/en/concept/aliases.md

 }
 ```

-If `@foo/bar` is not defined as a root alias, the last statement would display `/path/to/foo/bar/file.php`.
+If `@foo/bar` isn't defined as a root alias, the last statement would display `/path/to/foo/bar/file.php`.

 ## Predefined Aliases <span id="predefined-aliases"></span>

-[Yii application](https://github.com/yiisoft/app) predefines a set of aliases to easily reference commonly used file paths and URLs:
+[Yii application](https://github.com/yiisoft/app) predefines a set of aliases to reference commonly used file paths and URLs:

 - `@root` - the base directory of the currently running application.
-- `@assets` -  application's public assets directory where assets are published to.
+- `@assets` - application's public directory where it publishes assets.
 - `@assetsUrl` - URL of base directory with published assets.
 - `@baseUrl` - the base URL of the currently running Web application.
 Defaults to `/`.
 - `@npm` - node packages directory.
 - `@bower` - bower packages directory.
 - `@vendor` - Composer's `vendor` directory.
-- `@public` - application's publicly accessible directory that contains `index.php`.
+- `@public` - application's publicly accessible directory that with `index.php`.
 - `@runtime` - the runtime path of the currently running application.
 Defaults to `@root/runtime`.
-- `@layout` - the directory where layouts are located.
+- `@layout` - the directory with layouts.
-- `@resources` - directory where views, assets sources and other resources are located.
+- `@resources` - directory with views, asset sources and other resources.
 - `@views` - application view templates base directory.